Band or DJ or other…

 Organising a wedding isn't cheap (I know) and although you can cut a few corners here and there to save some pennies, there are some corners that you just shouldn't try and cut.
 Music is one of them.
 I was amazed to read in a recent article how poorly music ranked on a Bride's priority list; below stationary?!
 Now don't get me wrong, I'm sure wedding stationary has its merits, but I'd love to see it keep your guests entertained all evening.
 They would have to be some pretty impressive place cards!

-If you really want a live band but your budget does not allow for it, consider a duo.
-I play in a few duos and we can get the party started as good as any band I have seen (perhaps I'm being biased).
-I guess at the end of the day, it's like most things in life...you get what you pay for and considering for the most part, it's the music that is going to be keeping your guests entertained for most of the night.
+If you really want a live band but your budget does not allow for it, consider a duo or a trio.
+I would definitely recommend quality over quantity and I guess like most things in life...you get what you pay for!
+So considering for the most part, it's the music that is going to be keeping your guests entertained all night.
 Is it really something you want to take a chance on?

 Which brings me to #3 - Check it out for yourself.

 I have been booked countless times through recommendations which I think is often the best way to book a musician.
 However, I would strongly suggest going to check it out for yourself.
 I always encourage couples to come along to one of my public gigs to make sure I'm right for their wedding.
-Granted a lot of wedding bands do not play pub gigs, but at least have a good nosey on their website and check out some of their videos before making a decision.
+Granted some wedding musicians do not play pub gigs, but at least have a good nosey on their website and check out some of their videos before making a decision.

 On the day of your wedding the last thing you want is to be worrying about certain elements (i.e. is the musician going to turn up?
 Is the music ready for the bridal entrance?
 Did I just see my new wife disappear into the toilets with the lead guitarist???)

-I suppose the best way to combat this is to book a professional musician who regularly performs at weddings and/or prestigious events.
+I suppose the best way to combat this is to book smart (this goes for all vendors).
+Book a professional musician who regularly performs at weddings and/or prestigious events.
 You want somebody there on the day who is competent at their job and who will not crumble under pressure.
 It's a wedding; not everything runs to plan and I think it's priceless to have somebody on hand to oversee the music and completely take that stress away from the bride and groom.